Declining, Resigning, and Naming a Successor

 A custodian at any time may designate a trust company or an adult other than a transferor pursuant to section 14-7654 as successor custodian by executing and dating an instrument of designation before a subscribing witness other than the successor.

 A.R.S. § 14-7668(B)Planning ahead matters here.
-A custodian who designates a successor in advance can ensure a smooth transition if they later resign, become incapacitated, or pass away.
-Without that advance designation, the process becomes more complicated and may require court involvement.
+A custodian who names a successor in advance can make the transition smooth.
+Without that step, the process gets more complex and may need court involvement.

 When the Court Steps In